-Even after the civil cases are resolved, it won't end all the litigation spawned by the case.
-Camm filed notice in April that he intends to sue a string of Floyd County officials for damages stemming from his wrongful convictions.
-He's seeking $30 million.
+Camm filed notice in April that he intends to sue a string of Floyd County officials for damages stemming from his previous convictions.
+He plans to seek $30 million.